getsanjeev/retinal-exudates-detection/README.md

 <img src="https://user-images.githubusercontent.com/16596327/30457494-28eefde8-99c5-11e7-96ce-19f713a9d989.jpg" align="right" />

+# Check this work (authored by me)
-# The entire work has been described thoroughly in this paper (authored by me)
+The entire project has been thoroughly explained in this paper.

 [Exudate Detection in Fundus Image : A Multispace Clustering Approach](https://github.com/getsanjeev/retinal-exudates-detection/files/1509920/Sanjeev.ICICCT.pdf)

 # Exudates Segmentation in Fundus Images